nalester/counterfactual_conditionals/modeling_final.md

 #

-# Revised analysis for
+Revised analysis for counterfactual conditionals for

-# counterfactual conditionals
+– restricted sample

-# – restricted sample
+– full sample

-# – full sample
+...using

-# – random forests
+– random forests

-# – CART
+– CART

-# – DCA
+– DCA

 #